dodyg/Kotlin101/README.md

 This is a collection of runnable console applications that highlights the features of [Kotlin programming language](http://confluence.jetbrains.net/display/Kotlin/Welcome).

 The use of console application enable an easy way to demonstrate features of Kotlin programming language quickly.
+All the code here compile under Kotlin Plugin version 0.1.2847.